arnaudfl/rmwc-react/README.md

 # RMWC React

 Use a React Wrapper for Material (Web) Components.
-This is just a test to implement RMWC in React (16) with Webpack (3) an how use this wrapper in components.
+This is just a test to implement RMWC in React (16) with Webpack (3) and how to use this wrapper in components.

 ## Sources